AArashev/MySQL-RealEstate-Analysis/README.md

 Tableau dashboards to visualize trends, predictions, and neighborhood-level analyses.
 Database Design:

-Relational database structure built with MySQL, including normalized tables and metadata fields.
+A relational database structure was built with MySQL, including normalized tables and metadata fields.
 Repository Contents
 SQL Scripts: